andywer/thai-alphabet-trainer/README.md

 # thai-alphabet-trainer

-Static website featuring a quiz to learn Thai letters using Bangkok train stations
+Static website featuring a quiz to learn Thai letters using Bangkok train stations.

+Quickly vibe-coded with GPT-5.